 The altitude of the wind direction change (Fig. 5a) did not coincide with the height of the CBL at this time.
-Although the CBL growth started at the same time as the wind direction started to change at the BASE, its height was still about 150 m less than the altitude of the layer affected by wind direction change.
-In Fig. 5b, the CBL can

-- 15 be identified as the region of enhanced wind speed fluctuations, reaching values of around 5 ms-1 in the afternoon.
-An independent confirmation is given by Fig. 6, where the CBL height is derived from the profile of θ , which gives the height up to which an air parcel may rise by buoyancy if released at ground, as well as the CBL height derived by visual inspection of the reflectivity data.
-Compared to other fair weather - 20 days during the experiment (not shown here) the evolution of the CBL started late, the growth rate was much lower and the CBL height reached a very low maximum height.
-Growth rates of 100...1000 m h-1 (Seibert et al., 1998) are reported and maximum heights of the CBL on the order of 1 to 2 km (Stull, 1988) are expected on clear, sunny days over terrestrial surfaces in mid latitudes.
-The lateral heterogeneity of the land, - with patches contributing more (grassland, villages) or less (forest, rivers, lakes) to the development of the CBL reduces the expected growth rates and maximum height around the SALSA site.
-Furthermore, subsidence over the Alpine foreland, as a result of Alpine Pumping (Lugauer and Winkler, 2005), suppresses the CBL growth even more.
-The combination of both processes led to a height of the CBL well below the summit of the Hohenpeissenberg mountain at the time of the O_3 drop event.
+Although the CBL growth started at the same time as the wind direction started to change at the BASE, its height was still about 150 m less than the altitude of the layer affected by wind direction change (i.e. the altitude, where the transition of wind direction before to the wind direction after the onset of Alpine Pumping actually occurred).
+In Fig. 5b, the CBL can be identified as the region of enhanced wind speed fluctuations, reaching values of around 5 m s-1 in the afternoon.
+An independent confirmation is given by Fig. 6, where the CBL height is derived from the profile of $\theta$ , which gives the height up to which an air parcel may rise by buoyancy if released at the ground, as well as the CBL height derived by visual inspection of the reflectivity data.
+Compared to other fair weather days during the experiment (not shown here) the evolution of the CBL started late, the growth rate was much lower and the CBL height reached a very low maximum height.
+Growth rates of $100...1000 \text{ m h}^{-1}$ (Seibert et al., 1998) were reported and maximum heights of the CBL on the order of 1 to 2 km (Stull, 1988) can be expected on clear, sunny days over terrestrial surfaces in mid latitudes.
+The lateral heterogeneity of the land, with patches contributing more (grassland, villages) or less (forest, rivers, lakes) to the development of the CBL reduced the expected growth rates and maximum CBL height around the SALSA site.
+Furthermore, subsidence over the Alpine foreland, as a result of Alpine Pumping (Lugauer and Winkler, 2005), suppressed the CBL growth even more.
+The combination of both processes led to a height of the CBL well below the summit of the Hohenpeissenberg mountain at the time of the $O_3$ drop event.
 Immersion of the mountain summit into the developing CBL can thus be definitely excluded as explanation.

-5 4.6 Convective injection of surface layer air into higher ABL levels
+4.6 Convective injection of surface layer air into levels above the ABL

-The highly unstable conditions within the surface layer in the morning hours of 5 September 2005 suggested additional consideration of convective processes as a reason for the development of the O_3 poor layer within the ABL.
-With positive sensible heat flux (see Fig. 8a), a shallow but forced convection was established shortly after

-- 10 sunrise (06:00 h), initiating the development of a CBL.
-Increasing sensible heat flux and a simultaneously occurring secondary minimum of u led to a dominance of buoyancy created turbulence over shear created turbulence (see Eq.
-(1)), - a state of free convection.
-Somewhere, upwind of the mountain, warm air masses, already heated up for several hours, became sufficiently buoyant and rose in a pulse-like motion up to its - 15 equilibrium height.
-As the air close to the ground was still poor of O_3 but rich in CO_2 and H_2O , a small layer with lower O_3 and higher CO_2 and H_2O (compared to the surrounding air) developed.
-Together with the surrounding air mass (which was still statically stable), it was horizontally advected towards the mountain.
-Recalling Fig. 5b, the wind speed at mountain summit remained at very low values for some hours.
-This explains, - why the event duration at 5 September was quite long with a very slow recovery of the O3 values afterwards.
+The highly unstable conditions within the surface layer in the morning hours of 5 September 2005 suggested additional consideration of convective processes as a reason for the development of the O3 poor layer within the ABL.
+With a positive sensible heat flux (see Fig. 8a), a shallow but forced convection was established shortly after sunrise (06:00 h), initiating the development of a CBL.
+Increasing sensible heat flux and a simultaneously occurring secondary minimum of $u$ led to a dominance of buoyancy created turbulence over shear created turbulence (see Eq.
+1), - a state of free convection.
+Somewhere, upwind of the mountain, a warm air mass, already heated up for several hours, became sufficiently buoyant and rose in a pulse-like motion up to its equilibrium height.
+As the air close to the ground was still poor of O3 but enriched in CO2, H2O and NO, a small layer with lower O3 and higher CO2, H2O and NO values (compared to the